How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 "A/B tests across 1,200 SaaS landing pages showed that pages with a single CTA convert 27% higher than pages with three or more CTAs."

 Action: Audit your top 10 pages.
 For every vague claim ("many," "often," "significantly"), replace it with a specific number backed by data.
+If you do not have the data, write a one-line plan to gather it.
+The replacement is the highest-leverage content edit in GEO.

-Pattern 2: Original Research and Data
+Pattern 2: Original research and data

 Content that presents first-party data — surveys, experiments, benchmarks, proprietary analysis — gets cited at dramatically higher rates than content that merely references other people's data.
 ChatGPT attributes information to its origin, not to intermediaries who summarize it.